Davic15/angular-complete-guide/Section 15 - Handling Forms in Angular Apps/Notes.md

     - In the example we submitted the form by passing the form with ngForm.
     - Other approach could be with @ViewChild (access a local reference).
+    - Could be helpful if we need to access the data earlier than submit it.

 ## TD: Adding validation to check user input.

     - We can validate the input in the front and back end.
     - If we use Template driven approach, we can add validation only in the template (HTML).
+    - We can add required from the default HTML.
     - Example:
         - required, email (by Angular)
     - There are some build-in validators can we use.